socnetv/app/README.md

 Blog:   http://dimitris.apeiro.gr

 SocNetV is a cross-platform application, developed in C++ language using the Qt5 cross-platform libraries and tools.
+Qt is an open source development toolkit published under the GPL.

-This means you can compile and run SocNetV on Linux, Mac and Windows.
+This means you can compile and run SocNetV on any OS supported by Qt.
+Binary packages and executables for Linux, Mac and Windows are available from the project's website.
+See section 3 (installation) below.

 SocNetV is Free Software, distributed under the General Public Licence Version 3 (see the COPYING file for details).

 The application is not a "finished" product.
 Therefore, there is no warranty of efficiency, correctness or usability.

-Nevertheless, we are looking forward to help you if you have any problem.
+Nevertheless, we are looking forward to help you if you experience any problems with SocNetV.
 See section 6 (bug reporting) below.